MomchilGorchev/meteor-service-health/README.md

 MeteorJS app to keep track of services/endpoints availability

 App deployed on: http://service-report.herokuapp.com/
-- PLEASE NOTE: Even though the app is attached to a CI, its still in development and can be malfunctioning at any point in time.
+- PLEASE NOTE: This is CI URL and can be malfunctioning at any point in time.

 #### Description
 ***